Skip to Main Content

 Service Infrastructure in a City That Demands It

 Lijiang has developed a hotel market that ranges from family-run courtyard guesthouses charging a fraction of international rates to large-footprint branded properties with full amenity stacks.
-The InterContinental sits firmly in the latter tier, carrying the IHG group's service architecture into a destination where that framework is not always easy to deliver.
+The InterContinental sits firmly in the latter tier, with a service style suited to a destination where that framework is not always easy to deliver.
 Altitude, remoteness, and a local labour pool that skews toward smaller operations all create friction that international chains in Lijiang absorb differently than their peers in Beijing or Shanghai.

 For comparison, Amandayan operates at the intimate, ultra-premium end of Lijiang's market, with a model built around limited keys and deep individual attention.
 The Banyan Tree Lijiang emphasises spa and wellness infrastructure.
 Hotel Indigo Lijiang Ancient Town and the Hylla Vintage Hotel occupy the design-led mid-tier.
 The InterContinental slots into a different position: broad amenity coverage, a recognised loyalty programme, and the operational depth to handle larger group movements alongside individual travellers.
 The Pullman Lijiang Resort and Spa competes in a roughly adjacent bracket, though the two properties serve somewhat different guest profiles.